 Student loan debt has reached epidemic proportions; 45 million Americans collectively owe about $1.7 trillion in student loan debt, and many young adults are putting off buying a home, saving for retirement or starting a family so they can tackle their student debt first.
 However, with the right plan and focused saving, even those who feel like they’re drowning in debt can escape and start working toward other goals.

 Overview: Student Loan Debt

 According to data reported by CNBC, about 70 percent of students graduate college with “excessive debt.”
-Though the federal student loans’ standard repayment plan lasts ten years, the reality is that most students will take significantly longer to pay back their loans, averaging about 19.7 years for a bachelor’s degree and 23 years for a graduate level degree.
+Though a federal student loans’ standard repayment plan lasts ten years, the reality is that most students will take significantly longer to pay back their loans, averaging about 19.7 years for a bachelor’s degree and 23 years for a graduate degree.